amao1991/blog.amao.com.tw/source/_posts/hexo-2-deploy-on-github-pages-transfer-to-new-machine.md

 confirm the theme which be used is under the theme folder

-I use [icarus](https://github.com/ppoffice/hexo-theme-icarus) theme and the theme/icarus folder is empty
+I use [icarus](https://github.com/ppoffice/hexo-theme-icarus) theme but the theme/icarus folder is empty

 so use the command as below: